webplatform/docs-wpd/Content/Content_List/index.md

 # Make sure your pages are covered by the existing [[WPD:Architecture#Page_Types | page types]] and doesn't require new ones.
 If you find ones you need, e-mail the list and propose it.
 # Check the content structure for the subject you are currently dealing with.
 For anything that doesn't make sense, or needs adding, modifying or deleting, make changes as necessary.
 # Fit existing articles into the content structure as well as you can and document your work. '''TODO: where should you do this?'''
+# Think through the best migration strategy.
+Assume that writing each import script will take ~5 hours and need to be tweaked for every small difference it encounters.
+Is it faster to do your batch by hand or with an import script?
+That is, how diverse/messy is your content?
 '''First week: stop here'''
 # Check that all the existing articles listed have been imported into the Wiki.
 Most of these will be done automatically using a batch import, but you may need to import some of them manually.
 # Create new pages/stubs for articles that are yet to be written.